Stinrb/hr-attrition-analysis/README.md

 **Gender & Age:**

-The workforce is 60% male (882 employees) and 40% female (588 employees).
-Employees range from 18 to 60 years old, with an average age of 37.
-The majority (over 70%) are between 25 and 44, the prime working years where career growth and stability are critical factors in retention.
+The workforce comprises 60% male employees (882) and 40% female employees (588).
+Employee ages range from 18 to 60 years, with an average age of 37.
+Notably, more than 70% of employees are between the ages of 25 and 44, which are critical years for career development and employee retention.

 **Gender Distribution**
 <p align="center">